frescana Japanese

-We give the utmost attention to quality management, with staff visiting the site frequently to ensure that our bananas are safely delivered from the plantation to our customers.
+We give the utmost attention to quality management, with staff visiting the site frequently to ensure that our bananas are safely delivered from the farm to our customers.

 Our Bananas' Journey

-We deliver safe, trustworthy bananas from the plantation to our customers through a single unbroken chain.
+We Deliver safe, trustworthy bananas from the farm to our customers through a single unbroken chain.

 Up to Harvest